 - cols column definitions for this table - tab_width all tabs will be replaced with this many spaces.
-If a row's fill_char is a tab, then it will be converted to one space. - column_borders if True, borders between columns will be included.
+If a row's fill_char is a tab, then it will be converted to one space.

+- column_borders if True, borders between columns will be included.
 This gives the table a grid-like appearance.
 Turning off column borders results in a unified appearance between a row's cells.
-(Defaults to True) - padding number of spaces between text and left/right borders of cell - bg_odd optional background color for odd numbered rows (defaults to None) - bg_even optional background color for even numbered rows (defaults to gray)
+(Defaults to True) - padding number of spaces between text and left/right borders of cell - border_fg optional foreground color for borders (defaults to None) - border_bg optional background color for borders (defaults to None) - header_bg optional background color for header cells (defaults to None) - odd_bg optional background color for odd numbered data rows (defaults to None) - even_bg optional background color for even numbered data rows (defaults to StdBg.DARK_GRAY)